The slug club

 -We’d hire competent employees to handle them while we’re away.
 They would report to us, and reach out to us, if need be.
 We’ll need to delegate anyway, if we want to grow big. » Suneko sniffed.
 She didn’t like the idea.
 But this conversation had hijacked some of her murderous energy.

-« Are you sure about this? » She said.
-Severus nodded.
+« Are you sure about this? » Severus nodded.
 She was talking, of course, about Regina Blazen’s guilt.

 -She’ll need to have serious justifications. »